brookemstevens/brooke-stevens-portfolio/README.md

   - The Presentation PDF file explores the research, analysis, and findings of the project

-- **TDEC water quality data analysis**: In this project, I identified temporal, spatial, and seasonal trends using 33 years of data across 86 monitoring sites in Tennessee
+- **TDEC water quality data analysis**: In this project, I identified temporal, spatial, and seasonal water quality trends using 33 years of data across 86 monitoring sites in Tennessee

-  - The **sample** folder contains a code sample of my data analysis, along with the PDF output of the code
+  - The **code and data** folder contains a code sample of my analysis and the data set I used

+  - The SFkFkDeer PDF file contains the output of the code

   - Our team's poster presentation is also included